based on Reviews

 Iodine, manganese, molybdenum,

-Selenium (Na-selenite not with Vit C),
+Selenium (sodium selenite not with vitamin C),

-Secondary plant substances
+Secondary plant compounds

-During or immediately after a meal (v.a.due to fat solubility)
+During or immediately after a meal (v.a.(due to fat solubility)

-Vitamins A, D, E, K, carotenoids,
+Vitamins A, D, E, K, carotenoids

 unsaturated fatty acids,